LarryBattle/svg-3d-builder/README.md

 This framework aims at creating 3d models with **SVG** and to provide a concise API.
 It is purely developed with concepts of two-dimensions.
 One of its essential implementations is **Bezier** in both curve and surface.
-It is one thing to describe them with mathematic equations, but another thing to illustrate them with computer graphics.
+It is one thing to describe them with mathematical equations, but another thing to illustrate them with computer graphics.

 See [online exhibition](https://libcafe.com/3d/index.html) developed by the framework and its [source code](https://github.com/captainwz/svg-3d-builder/tree/master/demo/exhibition).